homeomorfismo/STAT409Project/Reports/FinalReport/finalReport.typ

 velocities, circular areas, etc.) and are _not_ included in the dataset.

 We begin by computing the Ising number for each observation in the dataset;
-we correlate the predictors associated with the organ pipe parameters with themselves, and then, we correlate the predictors with the responses (the Ising number and the partials).
-See @corrPP and @corrPR for the correlation matrices of the predictors and the predictors with the response, respectively.
+we compute the correlations between the predictors associated with the organ pipe parameters with themselves, and similarly, we compute the correlations between the predictors with the responses (the Ising number and the partials).
+See @corrPP and @corrPR for the Spearman Rank Correlation matrix of the predictors and the predictors with the response, respectively.
+See @corrPP_p and @corrPR_p for the Pearson Correlation matrix of the predictors and the predictors with the response, respectively.

 We notice that `isBourdon` is not as much correlated with the other predictors, yet it highly correlated with `partial2`.